Everything a Sales Leader Needs to Know About Value-Based Selling

 4. Clarify the Solution

-With the pain quantified and a solution designed, the next step is for salespeople to quantify the value of the solution to the buyer.
+Once the pain has been quantified and a solution is proposed, the next step is for sellers to quantify the value of the solution for the prospect.

-Teach your reps to look at both the emotional and the financial value of the solution as related to the buyer’s pain and business need, and then to communicate that clearly to the prospect.
+Teach your sales team to consider the emotional and the financial value of the solution as related to the buyer’s pain and business need, and then to communicate that clearly to the prospect.

 6. Always Be Providing Value